ember-learn/ember-blog/source/2019-07-15-ember-3-11-released.md

 ### Changes in Ember CLI 3.11

 Ember CLI 3.11 contains several bug fixes.
-Have a look at the [complete changelog](https://github.com/ember-cli/ember-cli/releases/tag/v3.11.0)for an overview.
+Have a look at the [complete changelog](https://github.com/ember-cli/ember-cli/releases/tag/v3.11.0) for an overview.

 #### New Features (0)